🇯🇵 How to say

 Want more?

-SimpleLits Pro unlocks alternate example sentences, audio pronunciation, the full quiz pack, and save-to-deck spaced repetition.
+SimpleLits Pro unlocks alternate examples, audio pronunciation, the full quiz pack, and spaced repetition.

 See Pro plans